redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 operation does.

-**Names.** Registering a capability puts all of its operation types into your generated module's root namespace — `crux_kv` brings `Get`, `Set`, `Delete`, `Exists` and `ListKeys`.
+**Names.** Registering a capability puts all of its operation types into your generated module's root namespace — `crux_kv` brings `GetValue`, `SetValue`, `DeleteValue`, `KeyExists` and `ListKeys`.
 An operation of your own with one of those names collides, and registration fails with an error that names both Rust types (the registry used to keep one of the two without a word, [#601](https://github.com/redbadger/crux/issues/601)).
 Rename yours with `#[facet(rename = "...")]` or, better, give app-defined operations names that carry their capability, as the weather example's `FetchSecret`,